shengyuan-lu/shengyuan-lu/README.md

 ## Stats 💯

-Note: Due to security concerns, I will not accept any pull requests at this time unless the person has contacted me prior.
+Note: Due to security concerns, I will not accept any pull requests at this time unless the person has contacted me prior or the person is a known collaborator.
 Harassment against me or my team will not be tolerated and any offenders will get blocked everywhere.

 Contribution | Language